logo

 His wife's name was Jane.
 They were members of the Southampton Baptist Church.

 In the 1776 Assessment of Moreland from Bean's 1884 History of Montgomery County, Pennsylvania, Anthony Yerkes had 230 acres, 3 horses, 7 cows, and a son who was "a cripple."
 His son, Jacob Yerkes and a horse and a cow and Anthony Yerkes, Jr. had 2 horses and 2 cows.
+Obadiah was probably the handicapped child because he provided for his maintenance in his will.

-During the Revolution their son Anthony was first lieutenant of the Second Company, First Battalion, Philadelphia County militia, Lieutenant-Colonel George Smith commanding.
+During the Revolution, their son Anthony was first lieutenant of the Second Company, First Battalion, Philadelphia County militia, Lieutenant-Colonel George Smith commanding.
 David was a first lieutenant of Captain Josiah Hart's company, in the Fourth Battalion of Philadelphia County militia.

-Jane died on May 12, 1783. and he died on March 9, 1791 in Moreland.
+Jane died on May 12, 1783 and he died on March 9, 1791 in Moreland when he was 78 years old.

 Children of